 In the example above, the lump sum automatically paid on retirement is roughly 15 per cent of the capital value.
 Any amount you take as a lump sum above the automatic lump sum would be achieved by exchanging part of your annual pension for a one-off tax-free cash payment.
 For each £1 of annual pension you give up you would receive £12 lump sum.

 An election to take extra lump sum must be made in writing before your benefits are paid.
-So that you have plenty of time to make up your mind and seek financial advice if you wish, it is important that you contact your administering authority well in advance of your intended retirement date so they can provide you with more details.
+So that you have plenty of time to make up your mind, it is important that you contact your administering authority well in advance of your intended retirement date so they can provide you with more details.
+You may wish to seek independent financial advice.

 Your pension will be reduced in accordance with any election you make to receive extra lump sum.
 Any subsequent spouse’s, civil partner’s and/or children’s long-term pensions will not be affected if you decide to exchange part of your annual pension for extra lump sum.